nvim-neorocks/rocks-treesitter.nvim/README.md

 ## :construction: Current limitations

-- If you install rocks-treesitter.nvim from the `dev` manifest (e.g. by specifying the `dev` version), luarocks will not prioritise the rocks-binaries server when fetching dependencies.
-  This may lead to tree-sitter parsers having to be built locally.
-  To work around this, we are hosting this plugin on rocks-binaries, so that luarocks will prioritise it if you don't specify the `dev` version.
-- Because tree-sitter support is an experimental feature of Neovim, and many parsers do not use SemVer versioning, nvim-treesitter's queries for highlighting, etc. can become outdated.
-  Especially for parsers that do not have SemVer tags, pinning compatible versions can be very difficult.
-  In such cases, it might be better to install them from SCM manually.
 - Currently, we are having issues building the tree-sitter parsers for Windows in our rocks-binaries CI.
 It is likely that you will run into the same issues if you are on Windows.